Ugranziol/appRiori/inst/tutorial/ex2.md

-# An example with with a two-way interaction
+# An example with a two-way interaction

 For this example, we will use the database `airquality`.
 This database, contains data referring to daily air quality measurements in New York,